feyzaaydogan/Digital-Alarm-Clock/README.md

 - Temperature sensor for detecting temperature

-- You must use TIMERS for timing (i.e. do not use delay function to update seconds)
+- TIMER is used for timing (i.e. d o not use delay function to update seconds)